natalie-kate/music_to_my_ears/TESTING.md

 ### Shop page
   - Vinyl search bar works for song, title or artist for logged in and non logged in users.
   - Genre header links allow user to see all products of that genre.
+    * Hover effect wasn't working, .genre h3 a styling was overriding the hover effect of a:hover.
   - Genre header links are underlined on small and medium screens to make it more obvious that they are clickable as hover effects aren't in play.
   - View all link allows user to view all products
   - Carousel arrows work for those genres with more than one product
   - Details buttons open product page.
-  - All products should have an image, backup image shows if no default image or broken image.
+  - All products should have an image, backup image shows if a broken image.
+    * Removed default image from one of the products and it broke the site.
+Fixed the default_images view to use one of the other images if no default image, else product not displayed.
+As adding a default image is required on the Add Vinyl page, this shouldn't happen.

 ### Product Details page
   - Back to shop link works.